Dolphin Reef is a short beach strip of the Red Sea. Besides swimming, you can also see, snorkel, and dive with dolphins.

 Snorkeling takes place in the sea, where your group will swim out not far from the shore, but to deep water (14 meters or 45 feet deep) and watch the dolphins as well as a big variety of fish and corals.

-Snorkel with dolphins costs 290 NIS per adults (from age 15), and 260 NIS per children (from age 10).
+Snorkel with dolphins costs 290 NIS per adult (15+) and 260 NIS per child (10-15).
 This price includes all equipment and entrance fee (when booked in advance).
 You can book through the official website.

-Confident swimmers between the ages of 8 to 88 years old can enjoy one-hour diving with the dolphins.
+Confident swimmers between the ages of 8 to 88 can enjoy one-hour diving with the dolphins.

 Full scuba equipment, including air tanks, is provided.